Microlophus koepckeorum

 Microlophus koepckeorum, commonly known as Frost's iguana, is a species of lava lizard in the family Tropiduridae.
 The species is endemic to Peru.

 Etymology

 The specific name, koepckeorum (genitive plural), is in honor of German-born Peruvian ornithologists Hans-Wilhelm Koepcke and Maria Koepcke, husband and wife.

+Habitat

+The preferred natural habitats of M. koepckeorum are dry forest and dry shrubland, at altitudes of 400–2,330 m.